■ Duties and responsibilities:

 6 minutes

-Published: March 2012
+Published: March 2012 /

 The information in this article was correct at the time of publishing

-Although the CMPA is aware of some cases in which physicians have been the subject of complaints to regulatory authorities (Colleges) or legal actions for having made a report, concerns about potential medico-legal difficulties must not discourage physicians from fulfilling their statutory obligation to report reasonable concerns of abuse.
-Physicians who fail to meet their responsibility to report suspected child abuse in a timely manner may be subject to legal sanction by their College.
+Although the CMPA is aware of some cases in which physicians have been the subject of legal actions or complaints to regulatory authorities (Colleges) for having made a report, concerns about potential medico-legal difficulties must not discourage physicians from fulfilling their statutory obligation to report reasonable concerns of abuse.
+Physicians who fail to meet their responsibility to report suspected child abuse in a timely manner may be at risk of a legal action or College complaint.

 The physician was concerned about penile bruising and buttock bruising for which the mother had no explanation.
 The mother raised the possibility that the injuries were sustained at daycare.
 Unable to find a medical explanation, the family physician consulted with a pediatrician.
-Before assessing the child, the pediatrician advised the family physician to report her concerns to the local child protection authority.
+Before assessing the child, the pediatrician advised the family physician to report their concerns to the local child protection authority.

-After her evaluation, the pediatrician also had concerns about the injuries.
-She discussed this with the child's mother and advised that further medical testing was necessary.
-She made a report to the child protection authorities, advising that in-hospital evaluations would take place the following day.
 Later that evening, RCMP officers accompanied the child protection worker to the family home to conduct an investigation.
-The child protection worker advised the parents they could not be alone with the child until such time as the medical and social investigations were completed.
+The child protection worker told the parents they could not be alone with the child until the medical and social investigations were completed.
 The family had to arrange for in-house supervision and the child underwent an extensive medical workup over the ensuing days.
-No other injuries were found and the pediatrician provided a report to the child protection worker stating the bruises were concerning but that no conclusions could be drawn as to their origin.
+No other injuries were found, and the pediatrician provided a report to the child protection worker stating the bruises were concerning but that no conclusions could be drawn as to their origin.

 The mother complained to the College, alleging that the physicians overreacted.
 She alleged that the medical investigations were excessive, had unduly exposed her and her child to diagnostic radiation, and required her to take time off work to comply with medical testing and attend interviews by child protection authorities.